Our Annual Recital

 After working hard in their dance and music classes all year, we want to give our students the opportunity to show off the skills they have learned to their family, friends, and the community.
 That’s why at the end of every dance year, Bender Performing Arts produces a professional dance recital.
 One music recital is performed each year in the spring.
 Our goal with each recital is to showcase what each student has to offer and give them confidence and fond memories that will last a lifetime.

-Yes, it may seem early, but here at BPA we’re already talking about performance time for 2018!
+Yes, it may seem early, but here at BPA we’re already talking about performance time!
 Just as soccer players have tournaments, football players have games, and gymnasts have meets, dancers have performances.
 More than a year’s worth of planning goes into our annual performance at BPA—better known to most people as “the recital.”

 The recital is a memorable opportunity for our students to showcase their talents onstage and in costume.
 From learning the first eight-count of choreography in class to the final bow onstage, the recital is definitely the highlight of a dancer’s year!